src1026/CBL-Parthian/README.md

-# Parthian Battery Solution Webstore
+# Parthian Battery Solutions Webstore

 It was made with React.js Framework.